foo-dogsquared/freebies-hunt-api/src/list.md

 ## Productivity Tools
 ### A myriad of tools of various types to aid you into being productive. | clock | #ffa552
 - [A Soft Murmur](https://asoftmurmur.com/) | An ambient noise generator with a lot more sounds than rain.
+- [Buttercup](https://buttercup.pw/) | **(I'm thinking of migrating to this password manager now.)** A free and open source cross-platform password manager for your computer.
+Available in desktop, mobile, and as browser extensions to easily integrate with your browsing experience.
+One neat feature of this password manager is that the credentials can be stored on your own computer or on the cloud with default support for cloud services (like Dropbox).
+You could visit the repo of this program [in this GitHub repo](https://github.com/buttercup/buttercup-desktop).
 - [Calibre](https://calibre-ebook.com/) | An e-book library management tool.
 - [Habitica](https://habitica.com/) | A very cool app that gamifies your life.
 Turn your life around into an RPG, literally!
 (READ: not *that* RPG)
+- [Keepass](https://keepass.info/) | A free and open source password manager for your desktop.
+If you want to see the source code, you can go to the [repo at Sourceforge](https://sourceforge.net/projects/keepass/).
 - [LastPass](https://lastpass.com) | A cloud password manager.
 - [Notion](https://www.notion.so/) | Distraction-free app for taking notes in Markdown.
+- [Makerlog](https://getmakerlog.com) | A productive logger for makers.
+You also get to meet a community of hackers and makers who create useful (or not) products.
 - [Rainy Mood](http://www.rainymood.com/) | Lets you focus through the ambience (if you're the type who find rain to be relaxing).
 - [RescueTime](https://www.rescuetime.com/) | A time management software that tracks your activities and rating them whether you've been productive or not.
 - [StackEdit](https://stackedit.io) | **(Really, really recommending you to check this one out.)** A web-based Markdown editor that comes with a lot of integration options to sync your notes with (include GitHub).